 Since dual battery mods are required for high-wattage vaping, you might want to lower your wattage output when squonking.

-Mech mods are typically considered as advanced mods since it can be dangerous to use if you don’t know what you are doing.
+Mech mods are typically considered advanced since they can be dangerous to use if you don’t know what you are doing.

 Is Squonking for Me?